pebble/qdog/README.md

 # qdog

-Module used for being a generic abstraction for various Queue backends.
+A generic abstraction for various queue backends.
 Currently only supports SQS but intended to support more in the future.

 The name qDog may be a bit dog biased but lets be honest, qCat.fetch() just